nisan250/plugins-vue/README.md

 # Router - Vue

-Vue Training - simple example with a router
+Vue Training - Reusing Logic and Data with Plugins

 # Run This Project
 to run this project: